Central Desert Regional Council Central Desert Regional Council

 Definition and Terms

-Discrimination: Where a person is treated less favourably than another person in the same or similar circumstances for the substantial reason of their having or being perceived as having any of the following attributes:
+Discrimination: A person is treated less favourably than another person in the same or similar circumstances for the substantial reason of their having or being perceived as having any of the following attributes:

 • Age, Race (including colour, national or ethnic origin or immigrant status), sex;